 Home

 Turquoise Puya

 Unfortunately there isn't a blue Brugmansia, but this is the next best thing!
-Iochroma australis is a rare Brugmansia relative with miniature blue Angel's Trumpet flowers.
-This 6 to 8 foot bush from Argentina becomes smothered with 2" blooms from spring through summer, creating a huge ball of blue.
-In full bloom it is truly spectacular.
+Iochroma australe is a rare Brugmansia relative with miniature blue Angel's Trumpet flowers.
+This large bush from Argentina becomes smothered with 2 inch blossoms from spring through summer, creating a huge ball of blue!
+In full bloom, it is truly spectacular!
+It is rarely seen for sale.

-Iochroma australis tends to lose its leaves in winter, but if grown indoors it will stay evergreen and flower year-round!
-The plant prefers moderate temperatures and cooler nights, however there are reports of it growing in warmer areas like Florida, where it flowers during the cooler months.
-Still, consider it experimental in very hot or dry areas.
+Iochroma australe grows about 8 to 10 feet tall here in San Francisco.
+It tends to go deciduous in winter, but if grown indoors, it will stay evergreen and can flower throughout the year!
+It grows best in moderate temperatures, however there are reports of it growing in warmer climates like Florida, where it flowers during the cooler months.
+Still, consider it experimental in very hot or dry climates.
 It should be protected from frost, although it can probably survive a few degrees of frost.

-It grows well indoors in a pot, as long as the air isn't too dry.
+Home